outdreamer/build-a-cure/docs/specific_problem_analysis/math/math_concept_mapping.md

               - problem format: this problem can be framed as 'find rules allowing existence of a prime number x given available multipliers smaller than x'

       - godel's incompleteness theorem: 'this statement cannot be proven true'
+         - examine alternate interpretations of incompleteness theorem statements & implications:
+          - 'has to use terms outside of the definition to define the object'
+          - 'the definition has to exist in a system where contradictions to it can exist'
+          - 'are there non-mathematical structures (cannot be standardized to math interface) that are necessary for describing math structures'
+          - 'structure only has meaning in relation/reference to other structures'
+          - what about recursive definitions with no halting condition defined or triggered
+          - apply the definition of absolute/contextual/alternate/potential meaning to this problem
+          - finding a system to define/prove the rule set is required if the rule set has a false paradox/contradiction in its definition, which is resolved with conditional logic
         - structural version: this is like a structure (such as a curved line) that forms a lack of structure (like a gap inside a circle when the line forms a circle)
         - standardized versions:
           - 'this statement cannot be defined with a structure of truth'